 Although the idea of paying an extra fee to use your credit card can take some of the wind out of your rewards sails, don’t despair quite yet.
 You can still make paying your bills a profitable prospect by carefully choosing the rewards credit card you use to make your payments.

 Basically, all you need to do is use a credit card that earns more in rewards than you pay in fees.
-So, if your gas company charges 1.5% to pay your gas bill with a credit card, using a credit card that earns unlimited 1.5% cash back — like the Chase Freedom Unlimited® — will allow you to break even on the transaction.
+So, if your gas company charges 1.5% to pay your gas bill with a credit card, using a credit card that earns unlimited 1.5% cash back on all purchases— like the Chase Freedom Unlimited® — will allow you to break even on the transaction.